7 Essential Tips for Making the Healthiest Smoothies at Home

 As part of taking control over your health and wellbeing, it's important to pay attention to the amount of sugar you consume daily.
 Did you ever wonder how many grams of sugar are in a teaspoon?
 Understanding this can help you make healthier choices and avoid those sneaky sugars that add up throughout the day.
 No doubt, your body will thank you!

-Veggies are turning up in smoothies more and more often.
-For good reason too.
-They contain nutrients that some fruits might not, but they are also lower in natural sugars and calories than fruit.
-Most of the time, the sweetness of fruit covers up the flavor of the vegetables.
-Try carrots, leafy greens or avocado in your next smoothie.
+Veggies are turning up in smoothies more and more often, and for good reason.
+They contain vital nutrients that some fruits might lack, but they are significantly lower in natural sugars and calories.
+Most of the time, the sweetness of the fruit completely covers up the flavor of the vegetables.
+Try adding carrots, leafy greens like spinach, or even half an avocado for healthy fats.
+Just remember to be mindful of which ingredients to keep out of the blender to maintain the health benefits.

-If you’re used to a huge smoothie filled with sherbet from the juice bar, it might be hard to make the transition to this healthier smoothie habit.
-If that’s the case, try beefing your smoothie up with flavorful additions to make them feel more decadent.
-Try grated ginger, cinnamon, chia seeds, vanilla extract or coconut water.
-The flavor will be anything but boring so you’ll love them all, for sure!
+If you’re used to a huge smoothie filled with sherbet or fro-yo, it might be hard to make the transition to a cleaner habit.
+If that’s the case, try beefing your smoothie up with flavorful, nutrient-dense additions to make them feel more decadent.
+Try grated ginger, cinnamon, chia seeds, vanilla extract, or coconut water.
+You can even experiment with superfoods like spirulina or maca powder.
+According to the Academy of Nutrition and Dietetics, these small additions can significantly boost the nutritional profile of your drink.

-Now that you know what to put in your smoothie, it’s time to hear what you should avoid.
-By keeping these items out of your smoothies, you make it much easier to create a healthy option that fits with your goals.
-Things to stay away from include sherbet, full-fat dairy items, sugary juices, whipped cream, ice cream and flavored syrups.
+Now that you know what to put in your smoothie, it’s time to identify what you should avoid.
+By keeping these high-sugar items out of your blender, you make it much easier to create a drink that fits your fitness goals.
+Things to stay away from include sherbet, full-fat dairy items, sugary fruit juices, whipped cream, and flavored syrups.
+These turn a healthy drink into a dessert very quickly!

 Feedback Junction